ikatun/mapix/README.md

 const { createGetter } = new Mapix(axiosInstance);

 export class ApiStore {
-    // use typing for the response if you know it apiDetails = createGetter<IApiDetails>('/api/details');
+  apiDetails = createGetter<IApiDetails>('/api/details');

-   // skip typing if you don't
   searchProductsBySubstring = createGetter('/api/products/search/:productName');
-  // note that `productName` must be used as a variable when api is called later

   searchProducersBySubstring = createGetter('/api/producers/search/:producerName');
 }